bbc/peaks.js/README.md

 ## Building

-This command will produce a UMD-compatible minified standalone version of Peaks.js, which allows you to use it with AMD or CommonJS module loaders, or even as vanilla JavaScript.
+This command will produce UMD-compatible standalone versions of Peaks.js, minified and unminified.
+You can use these AMD or CommonJS module loaders, or even as vanilla JavaScript.

 ```bash
 npm run build
 ```

-The output of the build is a file named `peaks.js`, alongside its associated [source map](https://hacks.mozilla.org/2013/05/compiling-to-javascript-and-debugging-with-source-maps/).
+The output of the build are files named `peaks.js`, and `peaks.min.js` alongside their associated [source maps](https://hacks.mozilla.org/2013/05/compiling-to-javascript-and-debugging-with-source-maps/).

-# Testing
+## Testing

 Tests run in Karma using Mocha + Chai + Sinon.